Nyctophilus/Special-Template/README.md

 - [x] Footer
 - [x] Contact us Form function.js
 - [x] popup for unvalid data
-- [ ] delete the popup span on evetlistener vaild data
+- [x] delete the popup span on evetlistener vaild data 🎉🎉🎉
-- [ ] preview image
+- [x] preview image
-- [ ] Stats image
+- [x] Stats image
+- [x] if empty Storage => set buttons in gearBox to defualt actives
+- [x] level up Accessibility
-- [ ] level up SEO
+- [x] level up SEO
-- [ ] level up Best Practices
+- [x] level up Best Practices
+- [x] check responsivity of the lower part of the webpage
+- [x] FIXME: the condition to let the backgrounds chnage randomly

 <br>
 <br>
 <br>
-🍬 Please Leave a :star: &nbsp;if you like it, Please!🤩
+🍬 Leave a :star:&nbsp;if you like it, Please!🤩

 <br>